Correcting Underpayment in Paychecks ASAP May Limit Penalties

 Next articleTop-Two Primary Reform Promising

-Ellen Savage joined the CalChamber in 1990 and currently serves as an employment law expert.
-She has been assisting employers on the Helpline since 1993.
-She was the editor of eight editions of the California Labor Law Digest and author of the CalChamber's California Hiring to Termination Guide.
+Ellen Savage joined the CalChamber in 1990 and served as an employment law expert until retiring on May 9, 2024.
+She had been assisting employers on the Helpline since 1993.
+She was the editor of eight editions of the California Labor Law Digest and author of the CalChamber’s California Hiring to Termination Guide.
 Her experience also includes practicing at a large Sacramento law firm and presenting at dozens of employment law seminars statewide.
 She holds a J.D. from Lincoln Law School.